Shikaga/PitchBlackAnalysis/index.md

 For most horror films, this will take the form of more visceral kills, or perhaps cutting edge special effects, or perhaps, a unique visual style.

-But, while *Pit Black* is most certainly competently made, it has none of these things.
+But, while *Pitch Black* is most certainly competently made, it has none of these things.
 But none of that matters, because of what it does have, the one thing that makes it stand out from all its contemporaries: the character of Richard B. Riddick.